 AGATA (Advanced Gamma Tracking Array) is a European research project with the aim of developing and building a 4pi gamma-ray spectrometer of the next generation.
 It will be used in experiments utilising both intense stable and radioactive ion beams, to study the structure of atomic nuclei as a function of angular momentum, isospin, and temperature at the limits of their stability.

 AGATA is based on the principle of gamma-ray tracking, which is made possible by the advent of segmented high-purity germanium crystals, advanced digital electronics, and pulse-shape analysis.
 By using these technologies, the precise energy and 3D position of each of the interaction points of the Compton scattered gamma rays will be determined.
 Sophisticated gamma-ray tracking algorithms will be used to reconstruct the full energy and the first interaction point of the gamma rays that hit the spectrometer.
-The full AGATA spectrometer will consist of an array of 180 large (9.0 cm length, 8.0 cm circular diameter) encapsulated high-purity germanium crystals.
+The full AGATA spectrometer will consist of an array of 180 large (9.0 cm length, 8.0 cm circular diameter) encapsulated high-purity germanium (HPGe) crystals.
 The crystals are tapered with a hexaconical shape (hexagonal in the front, circular in the rear) and they are segmented electrically into 36 segments (6 longitudinal, 6 transversal).

 The AGATA collaboration consists of several hundred scientists, engineers, and students from about 40 research institutes in 12 European countries: Bulgaria, Germany, Italy, Finland.
 France, Hungary, Poland, Romania, Spain, Sweden, Turkey, and UK.
 AGATA is an open collaboration and welcomes new members.
 For contact information, please click on this link.

-A link to the AGATA NIM paper, which describes all components of AGATA as implemented in 2011, is available from this link.
+The AGATA NIM paper, which describes all components of AGATA as implemented in 2011, is available at this link.